danielsaidi/website_danielsaidi/collections/_posts/2022/2022-06-01-making-swift-package-assets-work-in-swiftui-previews.md

 ## Conclusion

-Adding assets to Swift packages is very easy and convenient, but SwiftUI currently have some bugs that make using them problematic.
-If you have these problems, I hope that this post was helpful.
+Adding assets to Swift packages is easy and convenient, but SwiftUI currently have some bugs that make them problematic.
+If you have these problems, I hope this post was helpful.

 Let's hope that the Swift package team is aware of this problem and that the upcoming changes at this year's WWDC will finally provide a fix for it and make this post obsolete.